 The cerebral cortex

-Lets zoom in on the cerebral cortex.
-This is the part of the brain that handles the functions we use everyday.
+Let us zoom in on the cerebral cortex.
+This is the part of the brain that handles the functions we use every day.
 It consists of grey matter; the outer grey and tangled looking layer of the brain.
 All the tangles and caverns are the work of evolution.
 It allows for a larger surface into a limited space, which results in greater diversity of functions.
 Remember we talked about neurons in our dopamine article?
-Most of them are located in here.
+Most of them are located here.
 If we zoom in even further we arrive at the lobes.

 The cerebral cortex can be divided into four main layers—or lobes—that organise the connectivity of these neurons.
 They are:

 - Frontal lobe: problem-solving (e.g. solving a puzzle)

 - Parietal lobe: movement (e.g. moving our fingers)

 - Temporal lobe: auditory perception (e.g. listening to music)

 - Occipital lobe: visual perception (e.g. looking at a painting)

 The exact functions of our brain areas are more complex than we described, but in this article, we will focus on what’s relevant to you.

 The different structures are highly connected and work together closely.
 An example is listening to music.
 Vibration-sensitive neurons in your ear give a signal to a specialised area of the brain, which passes it to other areas to extract notes, instruments and voices.
 Eventually, all signals from different sensory systems are processed and fused together for you to consciously perceive the song.